Hannahtersbol/MLOps/reports/README.md

 >
 > Answer:

-We have made pytests in order to ensure that if we were to change anything the test would catch any error during the implementation.
+We have developed comprehensive pytests to ensure that any changes made to the codebase are  tested and that any errors introduced during the implementation could be identified.
+By running these tests automatically, we can validate the correctness of new updates while maintaining the stability and functionality of the overall system.
 We have made tests for the data: testing the length of the datasets, the format and shape of the data, and the path of datasets all to ensure that we are readion the correct data and it is implemented properly.
 We have also made tests for the model.
 Testing the output shape, number of parameters and the generel structure of the model to ensure that it also works as intended.